‘Old Lupin’—the Headless Singing Ghost of Fishing Creek

 Old Lupin had lost his footing.
 The slide marks down the steep embankment told the story.
 The Tinker resumed his journey west to the mill (likely modern-day Drumore Mill), where he relayed the gruesome details of Old Lupin’s demise.

-It is said that occasionally at night, you can hear an unknown man singing hymns.
-The sound faintly trailing through the hollow as Old Lupin looks for his head.
+It is said that occasionally, you can hear an unknown man singing hymns at night.
+The sound faintly trails through the hollow as Old Lupin looks for his head.